teddio496/WelcoMate/README.md

 No hotel guest is currently logged in, so we have provided an admin account for your supposed hotel.
 Visit `localhost:3000/adminLogin` and login with username `davinci` and password `thebesthackathon`.
 Here you will see a list of customers pre-registered for your hotel.
 Click on `Create Login` to send them an email with a link to create their account.
-Since you cannot our emails listed, please head over to Chrome Developer Tools by hitting `ctrl+shift+I`  and go to the console and visit the link outputted.
+Since you cannot access our emails listed, please head over to Chrome Developer Tools by hitting `ctrl+shift+I`  and go to the console and visit the link outputted.
 Now you are a hotel guest who has just logged in to Welcomate!
 Enjoy the app and its features.

 ---